 8. What is a standard service level agreement?

-A service-level agreement (SLA) is a contract between a service provider and its customers that documents what services the provider will furnish and defines the service standards the provider is obligated to meet.
-A service-level commitment (SLC) is a broader and more generalized form of an SLA.
+A Service Level Agreement ( SLA) is a contract between a service provider and its clients that documents what services the provider is going to offer and specifies the service levels that the provider is expected to meet.
+A service-level commitment (SLC) is a type of SLA that is wider and more generalized.

 9. What is the difference between a contract and a service level agreement?

-Contracts have a brief and vague statement of the service(s) to be provided and do not delve into specific detail of the services that are to be provided.
-On the other hand, Service Level Agreements are comprehensive agreements that not only define the services to be provided but how the client requires them.
+Contracts provide a short and ambiguous description of the service(s) to be rendered and do not delve into particular specifics of the services to be provided.
+Service Level Agreements, on the other hand, are detailed agreements that not only specify the services to be rendered but also how they are requested by the customer.

 10. What are the key requirements for successful SLAs?

-- They should balance the needs and requirements of both the service provider and the customer and not just define the technicalities.
+- They should balance both the service provider’s and the customer’s needs and requirements and not only specify the technicalities.

-- customers, other stakeholders like sponsors and partners, etc. It shall also voice out
+- All the parties to the agreement such as service providers, customers, other stakeholders like sponsors and partners, etc. should be included.

-- for an active and engaging discussion between the service provider and the service consumer.
+- For an active and engaging discussion between the service provider and the consumer, it shall voice out.

-- They must be clear, concise and easy to understand without any ambiguity
+- They must be understood without any vagueness and must be clear, concise, and easy to understand.